 So you speak five words of French fluently and you want to impress your potential new beau with all of them?
 Naughty Piglets in Brixton is where to throw down the language in a cosy and intimate setting.
 The creative French food and natural wines will also have you showing off your “merci beaucoup” at least 10 times whenever the staff bring your order to your table.
 They’ll be tres impressed by the end of the evening.

-Six Portland Road is not only a very helpful name if you’re prone to forgetting the address of where you’re going.
-It’s also a great little neighbourhood restaurant in Notting Hill.
-That translates to: it’s calm, it’s cosy, and it has plenty plenty of tealight candles come evening.
+Six Portland Road is not only a very helpful name if you’re prone to forgetting the address of where you’re going, it’s also a great little neighbourhood restaurant in Notting Hill.
+That translates to: it’s calm, it’s cosy, and it has plenty of tealight candles come evening.
 Their menu changes daily but you can expect a bit of British, a bit of French, a touch of Italian, and usually some seafood that you should definitely get involved in.
-Just be aware that they’re only open on weekdays.

 You have the imagination of an amoeba on a good day, but you know that the person you’re going out with deserves better than a pizza chain.
 That said, you really want pizza.
 Take them to Santa Maria Chelsea, a hip restaurant with fun and casual vibes.
 You’ll look semi-creative.
 Even if you order the margherita.